Frequently Asked Questions

 The launch of GraphQL Mutations for the new high-performance endpoint, along with partial cache invalidations makes it our most advanced endpoint yet.
 We've also received great feedback about the new endpoint from the community and have planned several improvements to it for the future iterations.

-Therefore, we have decided to replace the old endpoint with the new and improved high-performance endpoint by the end of this year.
+Therefore, we have decided to replace the old endpoint with the new and improved high-performance endpoint.
+This is likely to happen by the end of Q1 2025.

 To switch to the new endpoint, go to project settings > API Access.
 Copy the URL under the high-performance content API, and replace it with the existing endpoint in your frontend application.